 - B.9.9 60 minutes after receiving his flight instructions, the competitor will be required to depart from the flight planning room and will be escorted to his aircraft.
 Take-off will be 75 minutes after the start of flight planning.
 Under no circumstances will he be permitted to communicate with any other person apart from the competition management and it must be made clear to him that his start-up time, taxi and readiness for take-off at the prescribed time is entirely his responsibility.
-In the event of a delayed start to a navigation flight by more than 1 minute, by reason of mechanical or ATC failure, the competitor will be rescheduled to fly later. - B.9.10 On return from the competition, the competitor will be taken to a security area.
-The competitor will be debriefed by members of the competition management who will examine his map.
+In the event of a delayed start to a navigation flight by more than 1 minute, by reason of mechanical or ATC failure, the competitor will be rescheduled to fly later. - B.9.10 Security-area has to be arranged by the organizer, so that pilots will be quarantined before their flight.
+The quarantine period starts when the first competitor leaves the flight planning room.
+On return from the competition, the competitor will be taken to the debriefing area.
+The competitor will be debriefed by members of the competition management who will examine the map.
 At this time the competitor may indicate all the targets he has seen and describe any feature in order to reduce the number of "complaints".
 Scoring will then take place.
+Time (30 minutes) for complaints starts immediately after the debriefing.
+Complaints will be handled by the international chief judge (or a special assigned judge) as quick as possible.
+The result will be communicated to the competitor as fast as possible.
+If the competitor is not satisfied with the judgement, he can file a protest.

+Time (30 minutes) for protests starts immediately after the communication of the result of the complaint, accompanied by the relevant protest fee.

+After leaving the debriefing area, the competitor can not file a complaint or a protest anymore.

-He will remain in the security area until the last competitor has entered the flight planning room.
-He must be further warned that any attempt whatsoever to communicate with anybody outside the security area following the completion of his navigation exercise or approaching the flight planning room, the apron or any competition aircraft prior to the time the last competitor has taken off on his navigational test, will result in his disqualification.
-Security area can be arranged by the organizer, so that pilots will be quantined before their flight.
-In that case the quantine period will begin when the first competitor leaves the flight planning room. - B.9.11 If a competitor, by radio, reports deteriorating weather to the minima allowed, this should be checked immediately by a weather aircraft (see B.8.6). in addition, wherever possible, each turning point and secret checkpoint should be in communication with the competition management who will verify the pilot's report.
+- B.9.11 If a competitor, by radio, reports deteriorating weather to the minima allowed, this should be checked immediately by a weather aircraft (see B.8.6). in addition, wherever possible, each turning point and secret checkpoint should be in communication with the competition management who will verify the pilot's report.
 A competitor asking for assistance automatically terminates his navigation flight at that point.
 The competition management may not recall any competitor from his navigation flight. - B.9.12 The competition director will not, without the express consent of the international chief judge and the international jury, permit any person other than observation crews, the international chief judge or the international jury, to have knowledge of or visit any part of the navigation course until the navigation test is concluded. - B.9.13 Prior to each navigation test a check flight should be made to ensure that all targets, pictures, officials and judges are in the correct position.
-The check flight should include at least two members of the jury and/or the international chief judge accompanied by an official familiar with the course.
+The check flight should include at least two